angular/angular-phonecat/README.md

 node_modules/...         --> development tools (fetched using `npm`)

-scripts/                 --> handy scripts private/...            --> private scripts used by the Angular Team to maintain this repo update-repo.sh         --> script for pulling down the latest version of this repo (!!!
+scripts/                 --> handy scripts private/...            --> private scripts used by the AngularJS Team to maintain this repo update-repo.sh         --> script for pulling down the latest version of this repo (!!!
 DELETES ALL CHANGES YOU HAVE MADE !!!)

 bower.json               --> Bower specific metadata, including client-side dependencies